 Hearing tests may be done:

 - To check, or screen, babies and young children for hearing problems that might affect their ability to learn, speak, or understand language.
-The U.S. Preventive Services Task Force suggests that all newborns be screened for hearing lossfootnote 1.
-All 50 states require newborn hearing tests for all babies born in hospitals.
+Experts recommend that all newborns be screened for hearing lossfootnote 1, footnote 2.
+Many states require newborn hearing tests for all babies born in hospitals.
 Also, many health groups and doctors' groups suggest routine screening.
 Talk to your doctor about whether your child has been or should be tested.

 - To test for possible hearing loss in anyone who has noticed an ongoing hearing problem in one or both ears or has had a hard time understanding words in conversation.